material-components/material-components-ios/components/TextControls/README.md

 pod install
 ```

-From there, import the relevant target.
+From there, import the relevant target or file and instantiate your text field.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift